Long Term Disability Lawyer

 Insurance companies make it difficult for you to get the long term disability benefits you need without an attorney.
 Our long term disability attorneys are here to answer your questions, without any obligation to hire us.
 We’ll even monitor your claim and step in to handle your case immediately if your disability claim gets denied.

 Do I Need To Hire a Long Term Disability Lawyer?

 Long term disability benefits are supposed to provide financial resources for you and your family when an injury or illness keeps you from working.
 But this coverage isn’t guaranteed, and insurance companies often deny claims because of errors or omissions on the application paperwork.

 At Fields Law Firm, we focus on helping our clients build a strong long term disability claim.
 Whether you need help with an application for long term disability or you’re considering filing an appeal, it’s our job to help you get the long term disability benefits you need.

 Insurance claims administrators are hired to protect company profits.
 At Fields Law, we come to work every day to help people like you with their long term disability benefits.
 We believe every long term disability case has potential, and we’ll take the time to listen to you and help you understand your options.

 If you are being treated unfairly, our experienced attorneys are here so you don’t have to face the insurance company alone.
 If you don’t need a long term disability lawyer to handle your claim, we’ll tell you that too!
 Pick up the phone and talk to us about your claim.

-Fields Law is Minnesota’s resource for people injured at work or disabled and unable to return to work.
+Fields Law is proud to be a resource for people injured at work or disabled and unable to return to work.
 Let us answer your questions about long term disability insurance claims.
 Whether you’re suffering from a serious illness or recovering from an injury, contact our experienced disability benefits attorneys to get the legal help you need.